samsledje/philharmonic/README.md

 ### Pipeline Outputs

-We provide a zip of the most relevant output files in `[run].zip`, which contains the following files
+We provide a zip of the most relevant output files in `[run].zip`, which contains the following files:

 ```bash
 run.zip